Med-aymen-alimi/Federated-Learning-Based-Smoker-Classification-System/README.md

-# Federated Learning for Smoker Classification
+# Federated Learning–Based Smoker Classification System

 ## Overview
 This project implements a Federated Learning system to train a machine learning model for smoker classification while preserving data privacy.
 Instead of pooling sensitive data in a central server, the training is distributed across multiple clients, each having their own local dataset.
 Model updates (weights) are shared and aggregated centrally, enabling collaborative training without exposing raw data.